 Our Firm Specializes in Wildfire Law

 The attorneys at Bridgford, Gleason & Artinian have extensive experience in wildfire litigation.
-When you choose to work with us, you get personalized attention to your case to maximize recovery.
+When you choose to work with our Eaton Fire attorneys, you get personalized attention to your case to maximize recovery.
 We work on a low contingency fee basis, you pay nothing unless we win.
 We have a perfect track record against Southern California Edison, representing thousands of clients.

 Bridgford, Gleason & Artinian Files Complaint Against Southern California Edison

-In the complaint, our team alleges Southern California Edison failed to de-energize power lines over Eaton Canyon, despite a red flag warning issued by the National Weather Service.
+In the complaint, our team of Eaton Fire lawyers allege Southern California Edison failed to de-energize power lines over Eaton Canyon, despite a red flag warning issued by the National Weather Service.
 Read the full complaint below and find the Eaton Fire press release here.
 If you lost your home, you were injured, or are a victim of the Eaton Fire, join Bridgford, Gleason & Artinian and many other fire victims in this mass action suit against Southern California Edison.

 Updates: